 JammText makes it easy to organize your contacts into groups.
 For example, suppose you want to keep a list of all contacts who messaged you at during your QuayNJ event.
 Create a QuaysNJ group.
 Then click on the event.
 Select all contacts.
 (To do this, click on the first contact, then hold shift and click on the last contact.)
 Drag all the contacts to the QuaysNJ group.

 Delete a group by selecting the group and clicking on the trash button.
 Deleting a group will not delete the contacts inside the group.

-Sending individual or batch messages
+Sending individual or batch messages (Pro plan or higher)